-How to Get Your Work Published in The Regeneration
+How to Get Your Work Published in

 The Regeneration Magazine accepts content on a rolling basis from writers, artists, innovators, thought-leaders, industry experts, and activists to help spread the word about the greatest change-makers in the world.
 We’re always seeking contributors who are looking for a place to share their stories about people and businesses creating a better planet.

 The Regeneration is a A Place to Share Good, Inspiring, and Exciting News about Climate Change.
+You are more than welcome to dive into the issues with scientific facts and references but we want to hear about your solutions.

 Our crowd-sourced publication is run by a volunteer team of, design, communications, and environmental professionals.

 So if you have a story that needs to be shared or a work of art that needs to be seen, then read the fine print below to learn how to submit your content to The Regeneration.
+We also work with brands and non-profits on partnership stories.
+If you have an idea for a sponsored story, don’t hesitate to reach out.

 You are reading these guidelines because you are considering contributing something amazing to The Regeneration Magazine.
 The Regeneration is a biannual publication about the people, ideas, and businesses working to restore our relationship with the environment, creating a more equitable world for all living things.